I shall now explain the Mardi Gras-to-Lent-to-Easter timeline.

 So the women were excited and went to get the guys to tell them what had happened.

 On the way, someone came out of nowhere and started walking along with them, asking them what was up.
-They were jazzed up from finding the tomb empty, and were talking to this guy about it and told him the whole story before they realized it was Jesus himself walking with them.

 This was the first of a series of surprise appearances Jesus would make over the next few weeks.